SleepingPills/bushhammer/NOTES.md

   the round end when everything gets recycled.

 Endpoint
-- pull(channel_id) - pulls a message from the given channel.
-Returns Ok(frame) if there is one, or None if there isn't.
-Internally, the endpoint will disconnect the channel if the error was anything other than Error::Wait and add an entry to the channel disconnect list.
+- pull(channel_id, payload_batch) - pulls all messages from the given channel into the batch Internally, the endpoint will disconnect the channel if the error was anything other than Error::Wait and add an entry to the change queue.
+The method returns nothing, if there was a fatal error, a disconnect entry is added for the channel.
-- push(data, channel_id) - puts a message on the given channel.
-Returns true if the message was accepted for transmission.
-Serialization is triggered by the channel, so even though the serializable object would check upfront whether there is enough space to contain it, the Error:Wait will be propagated through the channel.
-If the result is false, the message was not accepted (either due to an error or because the buffer is full).
+- push(channel_id, payload_batch) - puts as many messages as possible from the given batch on the channel.
-  If there is any other error than Error::Wait, the channel will be disconnected and put on the disconnect list.
+  Returns nothing, but any fatal error messages will result in a disconnect entry on the channel change queue.
 - sync() - Carries out the actual transmissions.
 Any errors (apart from Error:Wait) result in disconnection.
   Calls the housekeeping function periodically.
 - housekeeping() - Go through each channel and depending on it's state: